TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Preface/Index.rst

 ^^^^^^^^^^^^^^^

 This tutorial predominately aims to support TYPO3 integrators and web developers.
 It requires some basic knowledge in HTML, CSS and JavaScript.
 Readers should have worked with TYPO3 and the administration interface (the *backend* of TYPO3) before.
-However, this tutorial does not require any software development experience.
+However, this tutorial does not require any software programming experience.

 .. _credits: